McMastercce/cdd/content/sharedFiles/_index.en.md

 ---
 title: Shared Files
-weight: 5
+weight: 10
 pre: "<b>1. </b>"
 chapter: true
 ---

-# Shared Files
+# CCE Course Template

 Before beggining integration you will need to download several files.
-This section covers the details on where these are located and the purpose that they serve.
+This section contains details on where these are located and the purpose that they serve.